tcolwell7/UK-Tariff-Rate-Quota-analysis/README.md

 3. **trqCharts.R** - example script for users.
 Function descriptions and exmaples provided for users utilising functions.
 4. **uk_trqs_web_scrape.R** - webscrape of public UK license quota data.
 Output is used in trq data compilation.
 5. **app.R** - shiny App devleoped to disseminate the UK TRQ data across multiple metrics.
+6. **uk_trq_qa.ipynb** juypter notebook for quality assurance of the trq_data compilation.
+Alternative method to compile data as a check against the R script.